bgu-frontend/hw2_2025/README.md

 ```
 ### Frontend code requirements
 - **Reducer and Context:** Use the reducer and context pattern from [Scaling Up with Reducer and Context](https://react.dev/learn/scaling-up-with-reducer-and-context).
 - **Playwright:** 4 tests, one for each action in CRUD, write them in `frontend/playwright-tests/test.spec.ts`.
-Your test should pass after running `npm run test` from the frontend directory.Notice that the test does not run the test by default.
+Your test should pass after running `npm run test` from the frontend directory.
+Notice that playwright does not run the server by default.

 #### Example playwright config
 ```json